-However, this is also the reason you should declare your goals out loud because it holds you accountable and you’ll try harder to honour your commitment and declaration.
+However, this is also the reason you should declare your goals out loud because it holds you accountable and it’s likely that you’ll try harder to honour your commitment and declaration.

 There are plenty of people in a similar position as you who share the same goals.

-Working with someone else to reset and renew your new year’s resolutions not only helps you to stay motivated, it also makes you accountable to someone other than yourself.
+Working with someone else to renew and reset your new year’s resolutions not only helps you to stay motivated, but it also makes you accountable to someone other than yourself.
 This reduces the chances of you cheating or giving up.

 Tip: Find a buddy, coach or support group who either share similar resolutions or who will hold you accountable to your goals.

 5. Are you being too hard on yourself?